Driving license in Japan: Categories

-The "restricted to automatic" license (AT限定免許) can be issued for ordinary vehicle (including Class 2 license), ordinary motorcycle and heavy motorcycle license classes.
+The "restricted to automatic" license (AT限定免許) can be issued for Medium Vehicle, ordinary vehicle (both including Class 2 license), Semi-Medium vehicle, ordinary motorcycle and heavy motorcycle license classes.

 The "restricted to small motorcycle" license (小型二輪免許 1.0Kw/125cc or less) can be issued for ordinary motorcycle license class, and can be issued along with the "restricted to automatic" license.

+The restricted to automatic license will be able to be issued for Large Vehicle license starting 1st April, 2027, and for Class 2 Large Vehicle license starting 1st October 2027.

 Vehicle Type Ratings

 The vehicle type ratings are as follows: